History of socialism: French Revolution (1789–1799)

-Early modern socialism (1800-1830s)
+Early modern socialism (1800–1830s)

 The first modern socialists were early 19th-century Western European social critics.
-In this period socialism emerged from a diverse array of doctrines and social experiments associated primarily with British and French thinkers—especially Thomas Spence, Charles Fourier, Saint-Simon, Robert Owen.
-Outlining principles for the reorganisation of society along collectivist lines, Saint-Simon, Fourier, and Owens served as the primary advocates for what later became known as Utopian Socialism.
+In this period socialism emerged from a diverse array of doctrines and social experiments associated primarily with British and French thinkers—especially Thomas Spence, Charles Fourier, Saint-Simon, and Robert Owen.
+Outlining principles for the reorganisation of society along collectivist lines, Saint-Simon, Fourier, and Owen served as the primary advocates for what later became known as Utopian Socialism.
 The views of these original utopian socialist thinkers were not identical.
 For example, Saint-Simon and Fourier saw no need to abolish private property or adopt democratic principles, while Owen supported both democracy and collective ownership of property.
 Followers of the radical English labor agitator Thomas Spence, the Spenceans, were notable figures in the early British labor movement.

 While Fourier and Owen sought to build socialism on the foundations of small, planned, utopian communities, Saint-Simon desired to enact change through a large scale initiative that put industrialists and experts in charge of society.
 Early-19th-century followers of the utopian theories of such thinkers as Owen, Saint-Simon and Fourier could use the terms co-operative, mutualist, associationist, societarian, phalansterian, agrarianist, and radical to describe their beliefs along with the later term socialist.
 The English word "socialist" in its modern sense relates to Owenite thought and dates from at least 1822.
 Robert Owen was considered the founder of socialism in England.